jpegleg/eaas-deployment-d/README.txt

 # eaas-deployment-d

-Deployment "d" is one of many EaaS deployments I used to do.
+Deployment "d" is one of many EaaS deployment templates.
 I also have deployments on bare metal, deployments without containers, deployments at larger scales.
-But this one was very repeatable, and a nice place to start for the paranoid or security focused who do want to use kubernetes.
+But this one is very repeatable, and a nice place to start for the paranoid or security focused who do want to use kubernetes.

-Built for Ubuntu (20) microk8s + docker deployment templating.
+Built for Ubuntu (18 or 20) microk8s + docker deployment templating.
+Should also work on Debian or others with apt.

 The microservices stack in this template is: alpine SFTP site